Saudi-led intervention in the Yemeni civil war: Airstrikes

-On 8 October 2016, Saudi-led airstrikes targeted a hall in Sanaʽa where a funeral was taking place.
+On 8 October 2016, Saudi-led airstrikes targeted a hall in Sanaa where a funeral was taking place.
 At least 140 people were killed and about 600 were wounded.
 According to The Independent, one rescuer said: "The place has been turned into a lake of blood."
 After initially denying it was behind the attack, the Coalition's Joint Incidents Assessment Team admitted that it had bombed the hall but claimed that this attack had been a mistake caused by bad information.
 After this attack, US national security spokesperson said that the US government was "deeply disturbed" by the bombing and added that US support for the Saudi-led coalition was "not a blank cheque".
 He added "we have initiated an immediate review of our already significantly reduced support to the Saudi-led Coalition."
 The United Nations humanitarian co-ordinator in Yemen Jamie McGoldrick said he was "shocked and outraged" by the "horrific" bombing.
 "This violence against civilians in Yemen must stop," he said.

 On the night of 15 February 2017, the Saudi-led coalition bombed a funeral reception near Sanaa.
 Initial reports suggest the bombing killed nine women and one child with ten more women reported wounded.
 "People heard the sound of planes and started running from the house but then the bombs hit the house directly.
 The roof collapsed and there was blood everywhere," a resident of the village told a Reuters news agency cameraman.

 An explosion in a warehouse on Sunday 7 April 2019, in Sanaa, have killed at least 11 civilians, including school children and left more than 39 people wounded.
 The Associated Press news agency said 13 killed, including 7 children and more than 100 were wounded.
 According to Al Jazeera and Houthi officials, the civilians were killed in a Saudi-led coalition airstrike.
 The Saudi-led coalition denied any airstrikes took place that day on Sanaa.
 The state-run news agency in Aden, aligned with the internationally recognized government, said the rebels had stored weapons at the warehouse.
 According to The Washington Post, "some families and residents of the district of Sawan said the explosion occurred after a fire erupted inside the warehouse.
 They said a fire sent columns of white smoke rising into the air, followed by the explosion."
 Their accounts were confirmed by several videos filmed by bystanders.